GLOBAL MARKETS-Asia shares score 3-year high on economic optimism

 Not far behind was South Korea's won, which hit its highest in six years at 1,009.3 per dollar.
 The rise prompted the authorities to warn the market against taking it too far, usually a prelude to intervention.

-The U.S. dollar was dull, in contrast, making only slight gains on both the euro and yen.
-Its currency basket index inched up to 79.833 from a two-month trough of 79.740.
+The U.S. dollar was dull in contrast, making only slight gains on both the euro and yen.
+Its currency basket index inched up to 79.835 from a two-month trough of 79.740.

 The Australian dollar was knocked off an eight-month peak when data showed the country's trade deficit widened by far more than expected in May, leaving it at $0.9455.